mie-intel/domify/README.md

     problem.pdf (.md or else)
 ```

-Which I found out exhausting to construct the domjudge problem package.
+Which I found out exhausting to construct the domjudge problem package by hand.

 So I create the script to aid my works.